Skip to main content

 Smart assistant

-If you cannot find the cause of an error, send us an email at [email protected], we'll be happy to help.
+If you cannot find the cause of an error, please send us an email at [email protected], and we'll be happy to help.

 Detect deferred purchases

-It is possible for a purchase to be processed outside of the buy method, for instance:
+It is possible for a purchase to be processed outside of the buy method.
+This may occur in scenarios such as:

-• After a purchase is made outside the app (by redeeming a promo code on the store by example)
+• Making a purchase outside the app (e.g., by redeeming a promo code on the store)

-• After a deferred payment (when the error code 'deferred_payment' is returned by the buy method)
+• Experiencing a deferred payment (when the error code deferred_payment is returned by the buy method)

 var listener = Iaphub.addEventListener('onDeferredPurchase', (transaction) => {